toshitanizawa/NetSci-Pocket/README.md

 properly before running the script run~flask~.sh according to the instruction in <http://flask.pocoo.org/docs/1.0/installation/>.

+It is also a good approach to install the flask environment by virtualenv according to the instruction in <http://flask.pocoo.org/docs/1.0/installation/#install-virtualenv/>.

 If python-flask is properly installed, you can start the web application of the project by running the bach script run~flask~.sh.
 This script runs a tiny http daemon on your local PC waiting for HTTP connection at